-- Unsolicited emails from a publisher you have not heard of or have had contact with.
+- Unsolicited emails from a publisher you have not heard of or have had no contact with.

 - Publishers that do not have a good or any academic reputation.
-It isa good idea to contact the Research Portfolio to see if the publisher and its publication is eligible for inclusion in HERDC and ERA.
+It is a good idea to contact the Research Portfolio to see if the publisher and its publications are eligible for inclusion in HERDC and ERA.
 This will be a good gauge.

 - No peer review process or editorial work flow.
 Any reputable academic publisher will have in place a peer review process and editorial workflow.
-This ensures that the work if of a robust academic standard and thus can be included for HERDC and potentially the ERA.
+This ensures that the work is of a robust academic standard and can thus be included for HERDC and potentially ERA.

 HERDC stands for the Higher Education Research Collection.
 The Research Office collects University research publication and income data annually.
 This data is used by the government to determine how much funding the University will receive.
 See how the University uses your research output for more information.